Today’s Wonder of the Day was inspired by Hayleigh. Hayleigh Wonders, “How do things glow in the dark? ” Thanks for WONDERing with us, Hayleigh!

 The firefly, also known as the lightning bug, is a magical creature for many kids.
 After all, what other bug lights up?
 Many people spend summer nights watching fireflies and WONDERing how they manage to glow in the dark.

 Fireflies glow because they are bioluminescent.
 That means they naturally contain a chemical that makes them light up.
 And fireflies aren’t alone!
 Other animals with this trait include jellyfish, glowworms, and anglerfish.
 They glow for protection, camouflage, or to attract mates.

 Animals aren’t the only things that glow in the dark.
 Have you ever seen a glow stick?
 These are popular at many nighttime summer activities, like festivals and campfires.
 Glow sticks have chemiluminescence.
 That means they glow because of a chemical reaction.

 What about glow-in-the-dark toys?
 Have you ever seen yo-yos, stickers, and stars that glowed in the dark?
 They can turn any dark room into a magical world of adventure!

-Phosphors radiate visible light after being energized.
-This means you have to expose the items to light for a while before they will glow in the dark.
+Glow-in-the-dark toys have phosphorescence.
+That means they contain special substances called phosphors.
+Phosphors give off visible light after being energized.
+This means they have to soak up light for a while before they will glow in the dark.